Bankole-Legend/drums/README.md

   button j = kick-bass.mp3
   button k = snare.mp3
   button l = crash.mp3

-  NOTE
-  Codes must be properly commented.
-  Use of ES6 Syntax is important.

-6. To submit your project, send a link to your project repository to the insturctor provately on slack.
+3. To submit your project, send a link to your project repository to the insturctor provately on slack.